Best Outdoor Saunas for Your Backyard – 2023

 Design

 Consider the overall design and aesthetics of the sauna to ensure it complements your backyard and style preferences.
-That could include sauna features such as door style, window options and exterior finishes.
+As well as shape and dimensions, that could include sauna features such as door style, window options and exterior finishes.

 Budget

 Decide on your comfortable budget range at the outset, and compare saunas within that range.
-You will need to consider running costs too, including maintenance and operating expenses.
+Remember to include the cost of any must-have extras.You’ll also need to consider annual running costs; including routine maintenance and operating expenses.

 Frequently Asked Questions